jakescripts120/ProtienSynthesis/README.md

 # ProtienSynthesis
-takes mRNA and turns it into amino acids
+Takes mRNA and turns it into amino acids
 Created using Lua